saratmoka/grid-fw/README.md

 Download this repository and extract into a folder, which will contain:

-data             : contains all the datasets used in our applications results.xlsx     : This excel file contains all the experiment results presented in Table 2 of the paper
+data             : contains all the datasets used in our applications

+results.xlsx     : This excel file contains all the experiment results presented in Table 2 of the paper

-portfolio.py     : contains all the functions required to execute Grid-FW algorithm main.py          : general code for importing portfolio.py to execute the algorithm table1.py        : run this to obtain the results of Table 1 in the paper example1.py      : run this to obtain the results of Grid-FW for Example 1 in Table 2 of the paper example2.py      : run this to obtain the results of Grid-FW for Example 2 in Table 2 of the paper example3.py      : run this to obtain the results of Grid-FW for Example 3 in Table 2 of the paper.
+portfolio.py     : contains all the functions required to execute Grid-FW algorithm

+main.py          : general code for importing portfolio.py to execute the algorithm

+table1.py        : run this to obtain the results of Table 1 in the paper

+example1.py      : run this to obtain the results of Grid-FW for Example 1 in Table 2 of the paper

+example2.py      : run this to obtain the results of Grid-FW for Example 2 in Table 2 of the paper

+example3.py      : run this to obtain the results of Grid-FW for Example 3 in Table 2 of the paper

-main.ipynb       : all the above experiments are collected in a Jupyter notebook.
+main.ipynb       : all the above experiments are collected in a Jupyter notebook

 big-M-cplex.jl   : Julia code for executing the sparse portfolio via CPLEX Big-M approach